I started Linden Botanicals after suffering from Lyme for 4 years. Here’s my Lyme disease success story.

 There had to be a better way to deal with the kidney stone.
 I was sure of it.
 Once I got home, I began doing research, and I found an herbal treatment for kidney stones, a plant called Phyllanthus niruri (sometimes called Chanca Piedra, which is Spanish for “stone breaker”).

 I read everything I could about Phyllanthus niruri.
-I learned that Phyllanthus niruri has been used around the world for thousands of years to address a variety of chronic illnesses, including kidney stones.
-I learned about its antiviral, antibacterial, anti-plasmoidal qualities used in traditional medicine to attack the spirochete that causes syphilis.
+I learned that Phyllanthus niruri has been used around the world for thousands of years to address kidney stones and a variety of chronic illnesses.
+I learned about its antiviral, antibacterial, anti-plasmoidal qualities, which can help to attack the spirochete that causes syphilis.
 I learned about its 100+ bioactive compounds.
 The more I learned about Phyllanthus, the more I appreciated the elegance of the actions of its phytoconstituents.
 Phyllanthus niruri isn’t a hammer that pounds pathogens.
 Instead, it offers fantastic support to the body’s immune system.

 All told, I did hundreds of hours of research on Phyllanthus niruri and read more than 1,000 scientific studies to find the best source and extraction method.
 In addition, I learned why Helicobacter pylori is so hard to treat and how Phyllanthus niruri might work to inhibit it.
-And I began to wonder if Phyllanthus could work as a Lyme treatment.
+And I began to wonder if Phyllanthus could support Lyme disease treatment.

-I started treating my Lyme disease with Phyllanthus niruri.
+I started drinking Phyllanthus niruri.
 I made a decoction of the dried plant and drank three cups of Phyllanthus niruri tea a day.
 I had tested positive for Lyme every 2 months for the 3.5 years I spent on antibiotics.
 Yet within 90 days of drinking Phyllanthus niruri tea, I was Lyme free – for the first time, I tested negative for Lyme.

 I deeply believe in Phyllanthus niruri as a tool for optimizing health.
 It blocks the spirochete from replicating and it interferes with the outer surface proteins (OSPs) that are integral to the ability of Borrelia burgdorferi to evade the immune system.
 It is the world’s best synergistic adaptogen and offers more health benefits than any other plant.
 For example, Panax Ginseng, the most famous adaptogen, contains 28 types of saponins, whereas Phyllanthus niruri contains 168 different active compounds.
 That’s 6 times as many.